NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/silencing-ammunition.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "silencing-ammunition"
 aliases: "Silencing Ammunition"
 source: "Pathfinder Lost Omens The Grand Bazaar"
 pg: ""
-rarity: ""
+rarity: "Uncommon"
 trait01: "consumable"
 trait02: "illusion"
 trait03: "magical"
-trait04: "uncommon"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 9
 weight:
 value: "125"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "**Ammunition** arrow, bolt  **Activate** `pf2:1` Interact  * * *  _Silencing ammunition_ is particularly dense and seems to dampen sounds around it.
+description: "**Ammunition** arrow, bolt  **Activate** `pf2:1` Interact  * * *  _Silencing
+  ammunition_ is particularly dense and seems to dampen sounds around it.
 On a successful Strike, an activated piece of _silencing ammunition_ creates a 2nd-rank [[Spells/Silence|Silence]] effect on the target.
 The target can resist the effects of the ammunition with a successful DC 25 Will check save, though it takes a -2 circumstance penalty if the Strike was a critical hit.
 While the effect is active, the target can use an Interact action to try to tug out the arrow or bolt and end the effect early; this requires a successful DC 25 Will check."
 powerTitle1:
 actionEconomy1:
 type1: